TEST-VERSION - FAQ Abraxas

 Link:

 Small manufacturers that register fewer than 10,000 new passenger cars per year in the European Union (EU) and niche manufacturers that register between 10,000 and 300,000 new passenger cars per year in the EU can apply for a special target.
 This must be approved by the European Commission.
 This arrangement also applied in Switzerland until the end of 2021.
-Since 2022, there are no special targets for small and niche manufacturers (implementation of parliamentary motion 20.3210 on CO2 emissions levies and fairness for niche markets).
+Since 2022, there are no special targets for small and niche manufacturers (implementation of parliamentary motion 20.3210 on carbon emissions levies and fairness for niche markets).

 Under the EU regulation, manufacturers that register fewer than 1,000 new passenger cars in the European Union in a given year may retroactively be exempted from meeting the EU target for that year ('de-minimis clause').
 This exemption does not apply in Switzerland.